Cardfight!! Vanguard G

 Cardfight!!
 Vanguard G is the fifth season of Cardfight!!
-Vanguard and the first season of the G series.
-It aired in Japan from October 26, 2014 to October 4, 2015 for 48 episodes.
+Vanguard and the first season of the G series. and the first chapter of The TRY 3 Saga.
+It aired in Japan from October 26, 2014, to October 4, 2015, for 48 episodes.

 Plot

 Set 3 years later after the events of Legion Mate, the story follows Chrono Shindou, an apathetic teenager who finds a Vanguard deck and a map in his school locker one day.
 Following the map, he is led to Card Capital 2, a card shop where he meets Kamui Katsuragi who works part-time there.
 After being taught how to play Vanguard and winning his first fight against Kamui, Chrono begins his venture in the world of Vanguard.
 Chrono finds Vanguard enjoyable, so he decides to return to Card Capital 2, where he takes up a quest and becomes a Grade 1 fighter.
 Then, he meets and fights Kouji Ibuki, who reveals that Chrono is and always has been completely alone.
 As a result, Ibuki crushes Chrono with no difficulty and refuses to even tell Chrono his name until Chrono becomes stronger.
 Over the next few days, Chrono meets and Shion Kiba and Tokoha Anjou (although his first encounter with both of them was not so pleasant but they slowly become very good friends).
 Chrono also makes an acquaintance of Mamoru Anjou, the Kagero clan leader, and Jaime Alcaraz, the Spanish ace of the European League.

 FIVA is holding a national tournament, and the only one not excited is Tokoha.
 As she is the younger sister of Mamoru, people expect her to follow her brother's footsteps.
 But she wants to carve her own path and is tired of being forced to live up to her brother's legacy.
 Meanwhile, Chrono is trying to get enough points by doing quests so he can get to Grade 3 in order to enter the tournament.
 In the end Tokoha decides to enter the tournament as well.
-Chrono, Shion, and Tokoha try to find team mates for entering the tournament.
+Chrono, Shion, and Tokoha try to find teammates for entering the tournament.
 One day Kamui calls the three of them in Card Capital 2 and informs them that he has registered the three of them as a team for the tournament (he actually didn't but he tricked them).
 Chrono, Shion and Tokoha get irritated and angry at this news.